 Mothers who elect fetal repair will also be asked to sign a consent for postnatal follow-up of your baby by our Center.
 This follow-up will require your family to return to Philadelphia for evaluation when your child reaches 12 months, 30 months and five years of age.
 Detailed follow-up not only provides excellent care for the child, it adds to a growing base of knowledge that will benefit future generations of children with spina bifida.

 Watch the following video for more details about having spina bifida surgery during pregnancy, including how what to expect before, during and after the procedure.

 After fetal surgery for spina bifida

 Babies who undergo prenatal repair of MMC will be delivered in the Garbose Family Special Delivery Unit (SDU), the world’s first delivery unit within a pediatric hospital created specifically for healthy mothers carrying babies diagnosed with birth defects.
 The SDU not only allows the most advanced care for neonates immediately upon delivery, it allows you and your baby to remain together in the same hospital for the duration of your care.

-After your baby is born, he will stay in the N/IICU where he will be closely monitored by a multidisciplinary team of specialists who are experienced in caring for babies born with spina bifida.
+After your baby is born, they will stay in the N/IICU where they will be closely monitored by a multidisciplinary team of specialists who are experienced in caring for babies born with spina bifida.
 This team includes neurosurgery, urology, orthopaedics, physical therapy and others from the Spina Bifida Program.

 Here’s what you can expect during your baby’s N/IICU stay: